Who Can Enter?

 Participants must:

-Participants who withdraw, retire, or abandon the Event must notify the nearest marshal or event official as soon as reasonably practicable.
+Participants who withdraw, retire, or abandon the Event must notify the nearest marshal or event official as soon as reasonably practicable and must not leave the course without doing so.

 The organiser reserves the right to withdraw participants who fail to meet cut-off times or who are assessed as unable to continue safely.